Capito, Manchin Announce $650,000 for Agriculture Research at West Virginia State University - NewsBreak

 “West Virginia’s farmers, ranchers and rural development professionals play a critical role in our state’s economy and provide nutritious, locally grown food for their fellow West Virginians and Americans.
 I’m pleased USDA is investing in this critical research at West Virginia State University that will enhance nutrition through improved crop yield,” Senator Manchin said.
 “I look forward to seeing the positive impacts of this investment and as a member of the Senate Appropriations Committee, I will continue to advocate for West Virginia’s agriculture industry.”

-The post Capito, Manchin Announce $650,000 for Agriculture Research at West Virginia State University appeared first on West Virginia Daily News .
+The post Capito, Manchin Announce $650,000 for Agriculture Research at West Virginia State University appeared first on The Hinton News .